 When the Civil War ended, the former slaves complained to the Union army, which ordered Virginia courts to investigate.
 Hatcher testified that he had sold the plantation in 1862 but had not given the proceeds to the former slaves.
 Instead, records show, the proceeds were invested on the slaves' behalf in Confederate war bonds in 1864, a doubtful investment in the fourth year of the war.
 Within months, the Union army was marching on Atlanta and Richmond, and the bonds were worthless.
 The African Americans insisted they were never given even that, but in 1871, Virginia's highest court ruled that the former slaves were owed nothing.
 Willow Oaks Corp. acquired the property in 1955 for an unspecified amount.

-Reparations has been a constitutional bill introduced in every legislative session since 1989 and a talking point in the 2020 democratic presidential campaign.
+Reparations have been a constitutional bill introduced in every legislative session since 1989 and a talking point in the 2020 democratic presidential campaign.
 We chose this date as it coincides with General William T. Sherman issuing Special Field Order #15 that would have provided each African American family 40 acres of land and an army mule to work the land.
 But in addition to invoking the 40 acres Black people never got, the reparations movement today could be talking about the approximately 11 million acres Black people had but lost, in many cases through fraud, deception, and outright theft, much of it taken in the past 50 years.